QMCPACK/qmcpack/config/docker/README.md

-# Docker containers for QMCPack
+# Docker containers for QMCPACK

 This directory contains Dockerfile for: